Doris Burke: Broadcasting career

 Burke began her broadcasting career in 1990 as an analyst for women's games for her alma mater on radio.
-That same year, Burke began working in the same role on Big East women's games on television, and in 1996 she began working Big East men's games.
+The same year, she began working in that role for Big East women's games on television.
+In 1996, she began working Big East men's games.

 Burke has been working for ESPN in various positions since 1991.
 She has been a part of ESPN's coverage of the WNBA.
 For many years, Burke was the primary radio and television voice of the New York Liberty.
-In 2003, she was named to ESPN's men's college basketball coverage working with Dick Vitale and began working the sidelines for ESPN and ABC for their coverage of the NBA beginning with the 2003–04 NBA season.
+In 2003, she was named to ESPN's men's college basketball coverage, working with Dick Vitale, and began working the sidelines for ESPN and ABC for their coverage of the NBA beginning with the 2003–04 NBA season.

-In 2000, Burke became the first woman to be a commentator for a New York Knicks game on radio and on television; she is also the first woman to be a commentator for a Big East men's game, and the first woman to be the primary commentator on a men's college basketball conference package.
-From 2009 to 2019, Burke served as a sideline reporter for the NBA Finals on ABC, and worked as an analyst in select regular season and playoff games until 2017.
+In 2000, Burke became the first woman to be a commentator for a New York Knicks game on radio and on television; she is also the first woman to be a commentator for a Big East men's game and the first woman to be the primary commentator on a men's college basketball conference package.
+From 2009 to 2019, Burke served as a sideline reporter for the NBA Finals on ABC.
+Until 2017, she worked as an analyst in select regular season and playoff games.

 In 2010, Burke was featured as the new sideline reporter for 2K Sports's NBA 2K11 video game.
-She has appeared in each edition since, including the latest in the series, NBA 2K25.
+She has appeared in each edition since.